Vaseeswarar Temple: History

 The original complex is believed to have been built by Cholas, while the present masonry structure was built during the 16th century.
-There are inscriptions from later Chola emperors like Rajaraja Chola I (985–1014), Kulothunga Chola I (1070–1120) and Rajendra Chola III (1246–1279).
+There are inscriptions from later Chola emperors like Rajaraja Chola I (985–1014 CE), Kulothunga Chola I (1070–1120 CE) and Rajendra Chola III (1246–1279 CE).
 The first among the five inscriptions is the one on the northern wall of the sanctum indicating an agreement between Rajadhirajadeva and the temple priest with regards to the temple service.
 The second one is a broken inscription on the Western wall indicating grant of paddy to the temple by a private party during the third regnal year of Kulothunga Chola I (1070-1122 CE).
 Another inscription on the same wall indicates a gift during his fourth regnal year.
 The third recorded inscription on the same wall is during the reign of Raja Raja Chola I (985-1014 CE).
 The last inscription on the Western wall of the temple accounts the grants made for the perpetual lighting of the temple made during the reign of Sri Kulothunga Chola Deva, which could have been done during either of the Kulothunga Cholas.